The Mestiza Muse

 Please read our disclosure for more info.

-In this guide, you’ll find a comprehensive breakdown of how to care for high porosity hair, from selecting the right high porosity hair products, including oils to building a routine that balances strength and moisture.
-This article was developed in collaboration with a hair scientist and cosmetic formulator with a PhD in chemistry, ensuring that every recommendation is grounded in both research and real-world application.
+In this science-backed guide, you’ll learn how to care for high porosity hair, choose the right products, and build a routine that balances moisture and strength.
+This article was developed in collaboration with a hair scientist and cosmetic formulator with a PhD in chemistry, ensuring every recommendation is grounded in research and real-world application.

 What is High Porosity Hair?